What is a sebaceous cyst?

 What exactly is a sebaceous cyst?
 What causes it and how do you get rid of them?

-Sebaceous cysts — and their much more common “cyster” cysts called epidermoid cysts — are essentially slow-growing, non-cancerous, and painless masses that occur right under the surface of the skin.
-They look like smooth, solid lumps that might have a black dot on top (like a blackhead).
+Sebaceous cysts—and their much more common cyster cysts—epidermoid cysts—are essentially slow-growing, non-cancerous, painless masses that occur right under the surface of the skin.
+Often, they look like smooth, solid lumps and may have a black dot on top (like a blackhead).
 These types of cysts can happen to anyone, although some of the risk factors for epidermoid and sebaceous cysts include a history of acne, being past the age of puberty, having had injuries to the skin, or having certain rare genetic disorders.
 The good news is that neither type of cyst is very serious or painful, and many times, they will drain and disappear all on their own.

 Although you ask only about sebaceous cysts, it’s probably good to know a bit more about epidermoid cysts, too.
 The names are often used interchangeably even though they aren’t exactly the same thing.
-Sebaceous cysts arise from glands in the skin that produce an oily substance meant to lubricate hair and skin.
-When one of these glands gets blocked, this oily fluid (called sebum) begins to build up and form a pocket beneath the skin.
-They usually sprout up on the face, neck, scalp, or torso.
+Sebaceous cysts arise from glands in the skin that produce an oily substance—sebum—meant to lubricate hair and skin.
+When one of these glands gets blocked, sebum begins to build up and form a pocket beneath the skin.
+Sebaceous cysts usually sprout up on the face, neck, scalp, or torso.
 Epidermoid cysts, on the other hand, arise from surface skin cells that begin to collect beneath the skin rather than sloughing off like they usually would.
 These cysts are filled with a thick, cheese-like material made of keratin.
 They usually happen when a hair follicle is inflamed or when there is an injury to the skin, which allows those skin cells to accumulate into a cyst.
-While they also occur on the face, neck, or torso, they can actually also develop on the palms of your hands or soles of your feet as a result of certain strains of the human papilloma virus (HPV).
+While they also occur on the face, neck, or torso, they can also develop on the palms of your hands or soles of your feet as a result of certain strains of the human papilloma virus (HPV).
 These epidermoid cysts are far more common than sebaceous cysts, even though many people lump them under the generic header of “sebaceous cysts.”

 - It’s growing rapidly